-The Order of March 17, 2014 (published in JO.
-No15 of March 19, 2014) adopted the technical regulation laying down the rules relating to halal foodstuffs and the regulatory requirements applying to halal food.
-The decree describes the technical requirement for halal food, non halal food, halal food processing requirements, international standards used as well as the commercialization requirements of the halal food related to packaging, labeling, storage, transportation.
+The March 17, 2014 Order (published in JO.
+No15 on March 19, 2014) adopted the technical regulation laying down the rules relating to halal foodstuffs and the regulatory requirements applying to halal food.
+The decree describes the technical requirement for halal food, non halal food, halal food processing requirements, and international standards used as well as the commercialization requirements of the halal food related to packaging, labeling, storage, and transportation.
 The decree also covers the halal slaughtering and the sanitary control requirements.

 Since June 2017, the halal certification for some food products is mandatory.
-The Interministerial Order of June 14, 2016 (published in the JO.
-No 70 of December 8, 2016) lays down the conditions and procedures for affixing the word "halal" for the related foodstuffs, pursuant to the provisions of Article 12 (point 14) of Executive Decree No 13-378 of November 9, 2013, (published in the JO.
-No 58 of November 18, 2013) setting the terms and conditions for consumer information.
-The decree of November 9, 2013 guarantees the consumer's right for information and describes the components related to labeling and the ingredients labeling.
+The June 14, 2016 Interministerial Order (published in the JO.
+No 70 on December 8, 2016) lays down the conditions and procedures for affixing the word "halal" for the related foodstuffs, pursuant to the provisions of Article 12 (point 14) of November 9, 2013 Executive Decree No 13-378 (published in the JO.
+No 58 on November 18, 2013) setting the terms and conditions for consumer information.
+The November 9, 2013 decree guarantees the consumer's right for information and describes the components related to labeling and the ingredients labeling.

-The list of the products that requires halal certification is not yet established but will be determined by the National Committee for monitoring certification and marking "halal" chaired by the Ministry of Commerce.
+The list of products requiring halal certification is not yet established but will be determined by the National Committee for monitoring certification and marking "halal" chaired by the Ministry of Commerce.
 All imported products and those manufactured locally with imported raw material will be included in this list.

 The Algerian Institute for Standardization (IANOR) is the certifying body for local products.
-While for imported products, the authorized bodies in their countries of origin must issue the "halal" certificate of conformity and the latter must be recognized by the Monitoring Committee for certification and marking "halal".
-This national committee is composed of several Ministries, including Agriculture, Health,

-Industry, Religious Affairs as well as public bodies and institutions such as the High Islamic Council and the Algerian Center for Quality Control and Packaging (CACQUE).
+While for imported products, the authorized bodies in their countries of origin must issue the "halal" conformity certificate and the latter must be recognized by the Monitoring Committee for certification and marking "halal".
+This national committee is composed of several Ministries, including Agriculture, Health, Industry, Religious Affairs as well as public bodies and institutions such as the High Islamic Council and the Algerian Center for Quality Control and Packaging (CACQUE).

-Interdepartmental Decree of October 19, 2017 (published in JO.
-No 25 of May 2, 2018) fixes the applicable food nutrition value labeling rules.
-This decree lays down the nutritional labeling of foodstuffs pursuant to the provisions of Article 14 of Executive Decree No 13-378 of November 9, 2013, (published in JO.
-No 58 of November18, 2013) setting the terms and conditions for consumer information.
+The October 19, 2017 Interdepartmental Decree (published in JO.
+No 25 on May 2, 2018) fixes the applicable food nutrition value labeling rules.
+This decree lays down the nutritional labeling of foodstuffs pursuant to the provisions of Article 14 of November 9, 2013 Executive Decree No 13-378, (published in JO.
+No 58 on November18, 2013) setting the terms and conditions for consumer information.
 These provisions apply to prepackaged foodstuffs intended for human consumption.
-Nutrition labeling includes:
+Nutritional labeling includes: